 What are the benefits?

-Using a Waterpik can be especially helpful for getting into hard-to-reach areas of the mouth, tightly spaced teeth, and periodontal pockets that may be caused by early gum disease.
-They can also help to keep breath fresher, longer, which is an added plus.
+Using a Waterpik can be especially helpful for getting into hard-to-reach areas of your mouth, tightly spaced teeth, and periodontal pockets that may be caused by early gum disease.
+They can also help to keep your breath fresher and for longer, which is an added plus.

 Waterpiks are easy to use.
 Some people may experience a learning curve while figuring out the water temperature and power setting they find the most comfortable.

 What are the disadvantages?

-The rinsing action of Waterpiks may not be enough to remove plaque completely from the surface of teeth.
-Some people like to use string floss first, to scrape off and loosen plaque.
+The rinsing action of Waterpiks may not be enough to remove plaque completely from the surface of your teeth.
+Some people like to use string floss first to scrape off and loosen plaque.
 A Waterpik can then be used to efficiently rinse out residue and plaque left behind.

-Waterpiks are safe to use and contain no risk, except to the wallet, when compared to traditional string floss.
+Waterpiks are safe to use and contain no risk, except to your wallet, when compared with traditional string floss.

-An oldie but a goody, dental floss use dates back as far as prehistoric times.
-It was first recommended in print by a dentist named Levi Spear Parmly, in his book, “A Practical Guide to the Management of the Teeth,” in 1819.
+There’s evidence that people in ancient times used various tools to clean between their teeth.
+True dental floss was first recommended in print by a dentist named Levi Spear Parmly in his book, “A Practical Guide to the Management of the Teeth,” in 1819.

 Floss was formally patented 55 years later by Asahel M. Shurtleff.
 He designed floss in packaging that included a cutter, similar to the way some floss is sold today.

 When to use floss?

-Everyone should floss.
-Flossing is an important part of dental hygiene to reduce the risk of gum disease and tooth decay.
+Flossing benefits everyone.
+Flossing is an important part of dental hygiene to reduce your risk of gum disease and tooth decay.

 What are the benefits?

-It removes bacteria, plaque, and food particles from between teeth.
-Using floss also allows you to wipe each tooth clean of sticky plaque before it can turn into tarter.
+It removes bacteria, plaque, and food particles from between your teeth.
+Using floss also allows you to wipe each tooth clean of sticky plaque before it can turn into tartar.

 The main benefit of using floss is control.
-Flossing manually allows you to meticulously wipe down each tooth, in an up and down motion, and to maneuver the floss between teeth.
+Flossing manually allows you to carefully wipe down each tooth, in an up-and-down motion and to maneuver the floss between your teeth.